 If the payment is And the customer is eligible for Then the treatment is Financial assistance, including work study, received under Title IV of the Higher Education Act of 1965 All programs Excluded Educational Assistance, including work study, received under BIA student assistance programs.
 All programs Excluded Empowerment Scholarship Agreement received from the AZ Department of Education All programs Excluded For any other type of educational award or gift Excluded when used for educational expenses.
 Counted as unearned income when used for living expenses.
 Veteran's Administration (VA) Educational Benefits ALTCSSSI-MAO Excluded if paid under a program for vocational rehabilitation. • MSP If not part of vocational rehabilitation, counted after deducting educational expenses.

-Adult Excluded.
+• Adult Excluded.

 Caretaker Relative

 Pregnant Woman

 • Child

-KidsCare N O
+KidsCare

-All programs Excluded.
+State funded student loans and other loans All programs Excluded.

+Work study that is not paid under Title IV or a BIA program.
 All programs Counted as earned income.

-Pregnant Woman Child KidsCare All programs
+Term Definition

-Term Definition • Includes tuition, books, lab fees and other required expenses to enroll in a course.
+Includes tuition, books, lab fees and other

+× required expenses to enroll in a course.